gwpachlatko/anything-goes/_posts/2022-04-18-windows11-review-miss.md

 <p>What about the need to be proficient in the use of the command line, then?
 Granted, I do make heavy use the bash (at times, for a variety of tasks).
 Yet the reason for that is (in most cases) not a purely technical requirement; it&#8217;s about speed and efficiency &#8212; the &#8220;average&#8221; user can easily get by without ever launching it.
 What few routines actually do require the use of the command line under Linux, do also require it under Windows.
 The actual difference between these &#8220;unequal cousins&#8221; is, that the Linux command line works to the expectation of its &#8220;average&#8221; user.</p>

-<p>(I mean, just to provide a random example: The Windows PowerShell asks twice whether or not one wants to &#8220;Terminate [the] batch job&#8221; in response to <code>Ctrl+C</code>, which is supposed to terminate a running routine.
+<p>(Just to provide a random example: The Windows PowerShell asks twice whether or not one wants to &#8220;Terminate [the] batch job&#8221; in response to <code>Ctrl+C</code>, which is supposed to terminate a running routine.
 What the heck!?
 Whatever the correct answer to this question in any one case &#8212; be it &#8220;Yes&#8221; or &#8220;No&#8221; &#8212; there is no justification for delaying the process unduly, by asking the same question twice.
 It is relative safe to assume that respective users know what they want, and why.)</p>

 <h3>Microsoft Store</h3>